 Recurring payments (also called continuous payment authorities - CPAs) feel like direct debits but aren't.
-Often used by payday lenders, porn websites, subscription sites and more, they allow vendors to take money from your card whenever they think they're owed, and they can be a nightmare.
+Often used by payday lenders, porn websites, subscription sites and more, they allow vendors to take money from your card whenever they think they're owed.

 Until 2009, only the company could cancel them, you couldnít.
 Yet even though you now have a right to tell your bank to cancel, many bank staff didnít know this - and still don't - and failed to do so.
 If you asked them to cancel and they didnít, you can now reclaim those payments.